awnumar/gravity/README.md

 ##### :: `[-c N,r,p int]`

-This specifies the scrypt cost-parameters that *pocket* will use to derive the identifier[s] and encryption key.
+This option is to specify custom scrypt cost-parameters that will be used to derive the identifier[s] and encryption key.
 If you don't understand what this is, leave it alone.
 The default values are `18,8,1`.

 Things to note: